samerkh/terraform_challenge/README.md

 # Terraform Code Challenge

-this is a terraform code to deploy a web server and a database, including network configuration, security management, monitoring, and best practices.
+This is a terraform code to deploy a web server and a database, including network configuration, security management, monitoring, and best practices.
 The code can be divided into multiple sections:

 ### Network Infrastructure